 Want to read some more information — Go to Namecheap review

-#3 — InMotion — The Best Web Hosting with a Student Discount
+#3 — InMotion — The Best Provider with a Student Discount

-Like some other web hosts, InMotion Hosting facilitates building web applications, supporting Pearl, Python, and Ruby programming languages.
-However, their student deal also includes Ruby on Rails, which, combined with other tools, arms a user with the most options of any shared hosting package.
+Like some other web hosts, InMotion provider facilitates building web applications, supporting Pearl, Python, and Ruby programming languages.
+However, their student deal also includes Ruby on Rails, which, combined with other tools, arms a user with the most options of any shared package.

-Student plan includes Linux-based web hosting.
+Student plan includes Linux-based web provider.
 The US-based team can be reached 24/7 to answer any questions.

 Other options of a Power Plan include: